jposada202020/CircuitPython_uplot/docs/quick_start.rst

-A small tour for uplot.
+A small tour for microplot.

 Plot Usage